icezxc/WD-Seatwork-4/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
  This project showcases diverse designs of web page headers and footers using HTML and CSS.
-By exploring visual effects, layouts, and container manipulations, it demonstrates the creative potential for enhancing these crucial page elements.
-The goal is to inspire web designers to push the boundaries of header and footer design.
 </div>

 <br />